1Bayshore/adcovtle-learning-app/README.md

 The type of the exercise (e.g. fill-in-the-blank, full-sentence-translation)

 ### Exercise question
-The content of the exercise, to be parsed according to the exercise type.
+The content of the exercise, which is parsed according to the exercise type.
 For example, a fill-in-the-blank will include markers for blanks.

 ### Exercise answer
-The answers to the exercise, to be parsed according to the exercise type.
+The answers to the exercise, which is according to the exercise type.
 For example, a flashcard answer will appear when a button is pressed.